-SITE LOCATION AND HISTORY OF CONTAMINATION
+SITE DESCRIPTION AND HISTORY

 Wastewater is currently treated for process reuse in an on-site wastewater treatment system.
 Pre-treatment of the wastewater consists of pH adjustment, flocculation, and sedimentation to clarify the wastewater.
 The water is then photochemically treated using Ultra Violet (UV) light and a hydrogen peroxide oxidation process.
 The UV/hydrogen peroxide process destroys organic contaminants.
 Waste sludge generated from the treatment process is disposed at an off-site facility.